-- 4. Includes but not limited to:
+Reasons for disqualification include, but are not limited to:

-- Cruelty (Article 13);
+- · cruelty (Article 13);

 - · abusive or unsportsmanlike conduct;

 - obscene or inappropriate language;

 - the use of drugs (other than those prescribed by a physician), alcohol, or tobacco (Article 8);

 - rude and disruptive behavior;

-- cheating;
+- · cheating;

 - · rough or dangerous riding;

 - knowingly riding a lame, sick, or exhausted mount;

-- misuse of equine medications (USPC Policy 0910.C);
+- · misuse of equine medications (Article 12);

-- 5. If such actions are reported, the discipline ground jury shall decide if there is a case to be answered.
-If an individual member of the discipline ground jury observes such actions, they may eliminate or penalize the competitor forthwith on their own authority.
-There is no appeal against a discipline ground jury decision
+If such actions are reported, the discipline ground jury shall decide if there is a case to be answered.
+When considering the disqualification of a competitor, the discipline ground jury may decide to give a Yellow (Warning) Card in lieu of disqualifying a competitor.
+If a Yellow Card is assigned to a competitor, it may or may not include penalty points not to exceed a 50% impact on the associated phase score if related to a single phase, or a 50% impact on the overall score.
+There is no appeal against a discipline ground jury decision on issuing a Yellow Card or disqualifying a competitor.

-- 6. Refer to scoring of penalties for additional discipline specific reasons for disqualification.
+Refer to Section V for additional discipline specific reasons for disqualification and scoring.

-Chapter 1-Team Composition

-Article 22-Team Formation
+Chapter 1-Team Composition Article 22-Team Formation